urbanopt/urbanopt.github.io/workflows/reopt/reopt_cost_analysis.md

 Although `Wind` is not modeled within the **URBANopt–REopt** integration, it provides the necessary input fields and analytical capabilities required to represent building energy upgrade costs.
 By repurposing the `Wind` technology type in this manner, we can support upgrade cost analysis without modifications to the core **REopt** schema.

-In the future, if **REopt** introduces explicit support for input of building capital costs, the integration will be updated to leverage the new inputs directly, replacing the temporary Wind-based representation.
+In the future, if/when **REopt** introduces explicit support for input of building capital costs, the integration will be updated to leverage the new inputs directly, replacing the temporary Wind-based representation.

-The **REopt** input assumption file will be updated to include building energy upgrade costs under `Wind`.
+The **REopt** input assumption file is used to include building energy upgrade costs under `Wind`.

 ### Fuel Cost Calculation

 To calculate the fuel cost for building fuel energy consumption, the `SpaceHeatingLoad > fuel_loads_mmbtu_per_hour` **REopt** property will be used.
 The `fuel_loads_mmbtu_per_hour` field takes an array of hourly fuel consumption values for the building.
 Using the **URBANopt** default feature reports, the hourly fuel load values are populated into this field.
 The `fuel cost per MMBtu` is then copied from the user-specified value in the **REopt Assumption File** into the `ExistingBoiler > fuel_cost_per_mmbtu` property in the **REopt** input schema.
 These inputs are passed on to **REopt**, which then calculates the total fuel cost associated with the building.
-The `Boiler` object is used in order to calculate fuel costs while the boiler is not actually modelled on the site.
+The `Boiler` object is used in order to calculate Natural Gas fuel costs while the boiler is not actually modelled on the site.

 More details on the **REopt** input schema can be found at: https://developer.nrel.gov/api/reopt/stable/help/?API_KEY=DEMO_KEY.